 DO NOT replace a fuse with a fuse of a higher rating.
 Doing so may damage the electrical system and cause a fire.
-Failure to comply may result in property damage, personal injury, or death.
+Failure to comply may result in death, personal injury, equipment or property damage.

-Never patch fuses with tin foil or wire.
+Never patch fuses with aluminum foil or wire.
 This may cause serious damage elsewhere in the electrical circuit, and it may cause a fire.

-If a circuit keeps blowing fuses, have the electrical system inspected for a short circuit or overload by an authorized dealer as soon as possible.
+If a circuit keeps blowing fuses, have the electrical system inspected for a the electrical system inspected for a short circuit or overload by an authorized dealer as soon as possible.
 Failure to do so could cause serious damage to the electrical system and/or vehicle.